 - Most offenders are male

-- Highest offender rates appear in ages 20–39
+- Highest offender rates appear in the ages of 20 to 39

 - Many victims report knowing the offender